alejofernandez/webtask-api-boilerplate/README.md

 9. [Deploy your api to `webtask.io`.](../../blob/master/working-with-webtasks.md)

 ### Roadmap
-* Add tests and a gulp task for running them and a configuration for tests
+* Add tests and a gulp task for running them and a configuration file for tests
-* Use `wt` as a library instead of as a command line tool
 * Add an auto reload task for local development
 * Add an auto re-deploy task and stream logs to the console for 100% remote development
 * Validate required modules against `https://tehsis.github.io/webtaskio-canirequire/` as a part of the build